Motorcycle Riders at Greater Risk

 for Personal Injury from Accidents

 Not all motorcycle accidents are the same and neither are the lawyers.
-David Shiner and the attorneys at our Boca Raton law office have handled many different types of motorcycle accident insurance claims.
-The motorcycle injury lawyers you may consider hiring should have experience representing people who have had a motorcycle injury and those attorneys should be familiar with the roads near and around Boca Raton, Palm Beach, and the surrounding areas.
+David Shiner and the attorneys at our law office have handled many different types of motorcycle accident insurance claims.
+The motorcycle injury lawyers you may consider hiring should have experience representing people who have had a motorcycle injury and those attorneys should be familiar with the roads near in Florida.

 Police officers and firefighter responded to the scene of an accident in Pembroke Pines this year after an automobile turned into the path of the motorcycle, throwing both the driver and passenger off the bike.

 The accident remained under investigation shortly after the crash, while the driver and passenger on the motorcycle were rushed to the hospital with life-threatening injuries.

 Intersections like this one in Broward County are the most likely place for motorcycle accidents.
 After all, almost half of all motorcycle crashes are the result of a car making a left-hand turn into the path of a bike – blame it on careless driving, distractions or blind spots.
 But, unsafe lane changes are not responsible for all motorcycle accidents and subsequent injuries.

 Speeding, driving under the influence, sudden, stops, and inexperienced drivers can all cause accidents involving even the safest motorcyclists.

 Even though motorcycles riders are subject to the same road conditions as automobile drivers, they are likely to suffer greater consequences in the event of a crash.